JuliaDynamics/InteractiveDynamics.jl/docs/src/psos.md

 ---

-To generate the above video run
+To generate the video at the start of this page you can run
 ```julia
 using InteractiveChaos, Makie, OrdinaryDiffEq, DynamicalSystems
 diffeq = (alg = Vern9(), abstol = 1e-9, reltol = 1e-9)